 Who Am I?

-I'm Naomi, a social science researcher interested in exploring the social determinants of health within underserved communities.
-I'm also an educator with experience teaching students in diverse settings, ranging from elementary students on Zoom to high schoolers at summer camps, and graduate students in universities.
-I hope to become a professor, teaching research and statistics courses.
+In addition to being a researcher, I am an educator with experience teaching students in diverse settings, including elementary students on Zoom, high schoolers at summer camps, and graduate students in universities.

 What Did I Study?